-After travelling to every corner of Scotland for two years while looking for the best scuba diving sites and the most scenic routes, here it is a one-week road trip itinerary showing in such a short time the best glimpse of the Highlands.
-At the same time, it is a shore diving road trip; which means you only need a car and 2 tanks per person!
-By scuba diving in Scotland, you can discover places that are off-the-beaten path and only known by locals.
-My itinerary starts in Glasgow because, it is such an underrated city, forgotten from most touristic trails, it is the closest city to the route, and there is a great dive shop for supply so do not look any further!
+After travelling all around Scotland for two years while looking for the best scuba diving sites, here it is a one-week road trip itinerary showing in quite a short time the best glimpse of the Highlands.
+As it is a shore diving road trip, it means you only need a car and 2 tanks per person.

-A 7-day itinerary to the best shore diving sites of West Scotland
+A 7-day itinerary to the best shore dive sites of West Scotland

-Here is the summary of the itinerary with the average time spent in each place.
 Depending on how early you start every morning or how relaxing you want your pace to be, you can spend more or less time in each location.
 I give you some options in this article.
-By starting with 2 full tanks in Glasgow and refilling them in Oban, you can do the itinerary on your own.
-The last day is a no diving day to let those flying back home doing it safely after a diving trip.
+By starting with 2 full tanks in Glasgow and refilling them twice in Oban, you can do the full itinerary on your own.
+The last day is a no diving day to let those flying back home doing it safely after a week of diving.

 Day 1 – Glasgow